domen-j8/frontend-developer-task/README.md

 ## :rocket: Submission
 - Clone this repository to your own Github before you start your task.
-- When you're happy with the result send us the link or add `simonsafhalterceltra` as a collaborator if it's a private repository.
+- When you're happy with the result send us the link or add `simonsafhalterceltra` and `antonsemprimoznik` as collaborators if it's a private repository.

 ## :ocean: Designs